 Muime: “Like a cat version of the robots from Pacific Rim?”

-Little A (who has not actually seen Pacific Rim, but is fascinated by it nonetheless, and at one point insisted on me narrating it to him as a bedtime story): “Yes!
+Little A (who has not actually seen Pacific Rim, but is fascinated by it nonetheless, and at one point insisted on me narrating it to her as a bedtime story): “Yes!
 Only BIGGER!
 One LEG of my cat robots will be as big as one of the robots from Pacific Rim!”

 Muime: “Wow!
 And what kind of bad guys are you going to go after with your cat robots?”